axieinfinity/ronin-documentation/docs/community/contribute/templates.md

 (Replicate the title from the metadata.
 Remove this header if you're not using this template as a separate page.)

 ## Introduction
-Write one or two paragraphs that explain what the procedure does and its expected outcome.
+Write one or two paragraphs that explain what the task does and its expected outcome.
 For example: "This guide explains how to <outcome> so that you can <do this after>".

 ## Prerequisites
 Optionally, explain what knowledge the user needs to have, or what configuration they must complete, before starting.

-## Procedure body
+## Task body
-Write the steps of the procedure following the instructions in https://developers.google.com/style/procedures.
+Write the steps of the task following the instructions in https://developers.google.com/style/procedures.
 You can call this section "Steps" or use a name similar to the page title.
-For example: "Run a validator node" is the page title, and "Install the node" is the procedure body title.
+For example: "Run a validator node" is the page title, and "Install the node" is the task body title.

 ## See also
 An optional section that can contain links to other content that the user can read to reinforce the understanding of the information covered in this topic.